5dpo/5dpo_ratf_driver/README.md

   future calibration of the PI controllers
 - Scripts (see in [sh](sh/)) to automate the retrieval of log data for tunning the PI controllers
+- Synchronization of the firmware with the ROS publication topics

 **The next version will add these features:**